ggaryaman12/ggaryaman12/README.md

  ### <div align=center>  Tech-Enthusiast, Learner and a Badmintonist.
 🌱 I’m currently learning Web Development.

-🤔 I’m looking for help with JavaScript.
+🤔 I’m looking for help with Linux.

 💬 Ask me about HTML and CSS.